Duquesne Country and Athletic Club: Origin

-1898
+Open professionalism

+In 1898, after three years as an ostensibly amateur team, the DC&AC took the step of becoming openly professional.
+According to team chairman William C. Temple, it was the club's intent to "put up the best article of football that could be procured for money; we would get the best men and pay the best prices."
+He argued that paying players satisfied growing public expectations for high-quality football and gave the club greater control over training and preparation than could be expected with amateurs.
+According to the New York Sun, the team was "generally regarded as the chief exponent of professionalism" in football.

+It became apparent that the bench-warmers for the Duquesnes would be star players on lesser teams.
+Players such as end M. P. Randolph, tackle Otto Wagonhurst, guard John Winstein, and back Don McNeil would have been regulars for the rival Pittsburgh Athletic Club.

-Duquesne fielded the best team in Pittsburgh since 1895.
-In 1898 the Duquesnes decided to build an even better team.
-After the 1897 season, the club had signed a number of good players to contracts for the next year.
-However at this time, many of the players went into the army in the spring to fight in the Spanish–American War.
-This led the Duquesnes to sign replacements for those players in the army.
-While this at first looked to be a bad sign for Duquesne for the 1898 season, it later became a blessing in disguise.
-Many of replacement player that were signed proved to perform better than the originals.
-Then when the war ended in just a few short months and the original players returned home, the Duquesnes suddenly found themselves with a load of expensive stars.
-In fact it became apparent that the bench-warmers for the Duquesnes would actually be star players on lesser teams.
-Those players, end Tommy Randolph, tackle Otto Wagonhurst, guard John Wienstein, and back Don McNeil would have been regulars for the rival Pittsburgh Athletic Club.
+The profusion of talent on the 1898 team has been credited by legend to the Spanish–American War.
+After the 1897 season, the club had supposedly signed a number of good players to contracts for the next year.
+When many of the players went into the army in the spring to fight in the war, the Duquesnes signed replacements, some of whom were superior to the originals.
+Then when the war ended in just a few short months and the original players returned home, the Duquesnes found themselves with a surplus of expensive stars.

 All-star game

 At the end of the 1898 season, Dave Berry, the manager of the Latrobe Athletic Association came up with the idea fielding a team composed of best players, drawn from all of the other area teams.
 That team would then play the Duquesnes in an all-star game.
 Berry was able to get many of the players that he wanted for his all-star team, but not all of them.
 In Greensburg, local leaders urged players from the Greensburg Athletic Association not to play in the game.
 Also many other players had baseball to prepare for and did not bother with the game.
 However, the game was a go and was arranged for Saturday, December 3 at Exposition Park.
-The Duquesnes would go on to win the game 16–0.
+The Duquesnes went on to win the game 16–0.